Parabolic representations and generalized Riley polynomials: Introduction

 Parabolic representations naturally produce elements in the extended Bloch group coming from the image of the fundamental class of knot exterior, and hence the volumes of parabolic representations would be related to Neumann's conjecture \cite{neumann_realizing_2011}.
 Arithmetic invariants like the invariant trace field and quaternion algebras \cite{maclachlan_arithmetic_2003} can be also defined for any parabolic representation just as for the holonomy of a complete hyperbolic manifold of finite volume.
 These arithmetic invariants have been well-studied for the past several decades, in particular, with the aid of computer software like SnapPy.
 Our work is an extension of these previous studies of the holonomy representation to general parabolic representations and provides a diagrammatic framework that allows us various examinations and computations directly related to a knot diagram.

 On the other hand, parabolic representations naturally appear in the study of the volume conjecture \cite{murakami_volume_2018}.
 An optimistic limit of a colored Jones polynomial (resp.
 Kashaev invariant) is a critical value of a potential function $W(w_1,\dots,w_{N+2})$ (resp. $V(z_1,\dots,z_{2N})$ ) made up of dilogarithm function $\Li$, where $w_i$ (resp. $z_i$) $\in \Cbb\setminus\{0\}$ and $N$ is the number of crossings in the diagram.
 Here, parabolic representations are given as the critical points of $W(w)$ (resp. $V(z)$) since they are solutions to Thurston gluing equation of the corresponding ideal triangulation called \emph{octahedral decomposition}.

 A remarkable point is that the diagrammatic formulas for the explicit computation of parabolic representations as well as their hyperbolic invariants can be derived in this setting.
-For example, in \cite{cho_optimistic_2013,cho_optimistic_2014, kim_octahedral_2018}, complex volume, cusp shape, and Wirtinger presentation matrices are obtained in terms of $z$- or $w$-variables suggesting the direct connection to quantum invariants.
+For example, in \cite{cho_optimistic_2013,cho_optimistic_2014, kim_octahedral_2018}, complex volume, cusp shape, and representation matrices are obtained in terms of $z$- or $w$-variables suggesting the direct connection to quantum invariants.
 Cho and Murakami \cite{cho_optimistic_2013, cho_optimistic_2016, cho_quandle_2018} express these $w$-variables or $z$-variables by using parabolic quandle for vector coloring introduced by A. Inoue and Y.Kabaya \cite{inoue_quandle_2013}.
-Moreover, Ptolemy coordinates \cite{zickert_volume_2009} of octahedral decomposition for parabolic representations can also be described by these $z$- or $w$-variables\cite{kim_octahedral_2019}.
-One of the themes in this paper is to study further from these previous works for parabolic representation and their invariants by considering parabolic quandle (see Section \ref{sec:paraquan} for the definition) generalizing Riley's works on 2-bridge links to arbitrary links.
+Moreover, Ptolemy coordinates \cite{zickert_volume_2009} of octahedral decomposition for parabolic representations can also be described by these $z$- or $w$-variables \cite{kim_octahedral_2019}.
+An interesting recent result of C. McPhail-Snyder \cite{mcphail-snyder_hyperbolic_2022} is that Kashaev-Reshetikhin's quantum holonomy invariant can be written in terms of this $z$- and $w$- variables.
+The $u$-variable introduced in this paper is equivalent to such $z$- or $w$- variables which are in general much harder to compute than $u$-vaiable.

+One of the themes in this paper is to study further about these previous works and the classification of the parabolic representation and their invariants by focusing on the parabolic quandle using $u$-variable.
+Note that this setting suggests a practical framework to obtain a complete list of the conjugacy classes of parabolic representations.
+The parition funtions in Chern-Simons theory usually involve a complete set of gauge equivalence classes of flat connections by stationary phase approximation of the path integral, and finding all the parabolic representations could be essential.